Build your own ...

 Dry is based on a novel database technology that is key to its powers.
 In nerdspeak: it's a typed graph database with text search, folders, object-category duality (OCD), nested data, and granular role-based permissions.
 You don't need to know about any of this to use Dry, but it's a major reason Dry bridges the gap between the software you need and what no-code tools can produce.

+"Vibe coding" tools generate something that superficially looks like what you want, but the result usually doesn't work well, and it isn't secure.
+You need to do a lot of coding to get it to actually be useful.
 AI-code generation tools are extremely important and can make software engineers much more productive.
 However, even with these tools, you still need a lot of engineering resources to build useful software.
 Many important projects never happen because they don't have that.
-Dry lets you build what you need in minutes or hours, with zero coding.
+Dry lets you build what you need in minutes, with zero coding.

 Dry is based on a novel database technology that is key to its powers.
 In nerdspeak.
 Dry has a typed graph database with text search, folders, object-category duality (OCD), nested data, and granular role-based permissions.
 It automaticaly generates MCP tools from type descriptions.
 You don't need to know about any of this to use Dry, but it's a major reason Dry bridges the gap between the software you need and what no-code tools can produce.